Universality in minor-closed graph classes: Universality for Trees and Treewidth

-\begin{lem} Let $G$ be a chordal graph with no $K_{k+2}$ subgraph.
-Fix a rooted $k$-orientation of $G$.
-Let $Q$ be a chordal graph containing $G$ as a spanning subgraph, with no $K_{k+2}$ subgraph, with a rooted $k$-orientation that preserves the given $k$-orientation of $G$, and subject to these conditions is edge-maximal.
-Then for every labelling of $Q$, there is an orientation-preserving label-preserving isomorphism from $Q$ to an induced subgraph of $\TT_k$. \end{lem}
+\begin{lem} For each $k\in\NN$, there is a labelling and a well-founded $k$-orientation of $\TT_k$ such that for every chordal graph $G$ with no $K_{k+2}$ subgraph, for every labelling of $G$ and for every well-founded $k$-orientation of $G$, there is a label-preserving orientation-preserving isomorphism from $G$ to a subgraph of $\TT_k$. \end{lem}

-\begin{proof} By \cref{TreewidthUniversalPreserving}, there is a labelling and rooted $k$-orientation of $\TT_k$ such that for every rooted $k$-orientation of $Q$, there is a label-preserving orientation-preserving isomorphism $\phi$ from $Q$ to a subgraph of $\TT_k$.
-Let $Q'$ be the graph with vertex-set $V(Q)$, where $vw\in E(Q')$ whenever $\phi(v)\phi(w)\in E(\TT_k)$.
-Orient $Q'$ by the corresponding orientation of $\TT_k$, which preserves the orientation of $G$, since $Q$ preserves the orientation of $G$ and $\phi$ preserves the orientation of $Q$.
-Since $Q'$ is isomorphic to an induced subgraph of $\TT_k$ (which is chordal with no $K_{k+2}$ subgraph), $Q'$ is chordal with no $K_{k+2}$ subgraph.
-By construction, $Q\subseteq Q'$.
-By the maximality of $Q$, we have $Q=Q'$.
-So $\phi(Q)$ is an induced subgraph of $\TT_k$. \end{proof}